 When referring to “digital marketing”, we’re not talking about people sitting at computers on desks anymore, we’re reaching people using smartphones and tablets on buses, in restaurants, in bed, on the lounge, when queuing, and while sitting on the toilet!
 Coupled with internet “on the go” is the rise and rise of live video.

-By 2017, video will account for 69% of all consumer internet traffic, according to Cisco.
 If a picture paints a thousand words, then one minute of video is worth 1.8 million.
 Seven out of ten people see brands more positively after watching interesting video content from them, according to Axonn Research, and when your video is engaging, viewers share it – effectively doing your marketing for you.

 From a search engine perspective, video on web pages keeps viewers there longer, which improves that page’s Google ranking.